NhatHoang2002/raw-note/_posts/maths/2017-03-27-numerical-analysis-2.md

 In multiphase flow, the boundary between phases is usually referred to as an "interface" to distinguish it from the actual physical boundaries surrounding the system.

 In some literatures, I found that the authors use the term "interfaces" to indicate the geometry position/properties between 2 fluids/phases/something else...
-However, when they need to use a boundary condition on these interfaces, they call them boundary in term "boundary condition" (not "interface condition" ^^).
+However, when they need to use a boundary condition on these interfaces, they call them boundary in term "boundary condition" (not "interface condition").
 So, generally, 2 terms are only different about their meaning, is that right?